gsbdarc/rf_bootcamp_2024/Topics/6_filesystem.md

 **Backups**

-Files on ZFS are backed up as "snapshots" and can be restored manually by any user.
-Please see the page <a href="/faqs/howRecoverZFSFiles.html" target="_blank">How Do I Recover ZFS Files</a> for instructions on recovering files.
+Files on ZFS are backed up as "snapshots" and can be restored manually by the system admins.
+Please see the page <a href="https://rcpedia.stanford.edu/faqs/howRecoverZFSFiles.html" target="_blank">How Do I Recover ZFS Files</a> for instructions on recovering files.
 There is currently an off-site disaster recovery solution implemented as well for both ZFS and home directories.

 ### Local Disk